 Farris, Riley & Pitt, LLP has experience handling a wide variety of medical malpractice claims, including but not limited to:

-- Premature Discharge — Premature hospital discharge of individuals with serious conditions can lead to complications that necessitate emergency readmissions.
-Premature discharge cases often involve infants.
+Premature hospital discharge of individuals with serious conditions can lead to complications that necessitate emergency readmissions.
+These premature discharge cases often involve infants.

 Any one of a number of parties could be liable in a medical malpractice action.